-So how should you welcome her?
-What to do when she does arrive on your doorstep?
+How should you welcome her on board?
 You can first explain your expectations, her duties and the household rules.
 However, go over all the tasks takes time.
 Good preparation is half the work.

-Don’t give her a lot of things to do on the first day.
-She may be overwhelmed with the size of your house, your kids and her new surroundings.
+Don’t give the new domestic helper a lot of things to do on the first day.
+She may be overwhelmed with the size of your house, your kids, and her new surroundings.
 Remember it is also a big thing for her to move in with a completely strange family.
-Introduce her to your family, walk her through the apartment, explain your habits and check if she knows how your appliances work (you may have to teach her), show her her accommodation and where she can store her belongings, explain what food she can eat and so on.
+Introduce her to your family, walk her through the apartment, explain your habits and check if she knows how your appliances work (you may have to teach her), show her the accommodation and where she can store her belongings, explain what food she can eat and so on.

 #2 Discuss various forms of access

-Give her a house key and explain your rules on locking doors and windows.
-It may be difficult to give her a key, especially since she is a stranger, but you don’t want her to feel alienated right from the start.
+Give your domestic helper a house key and explain your rules on locking doors and windows.
+It may be difficult to give her a key at the beginning, but you don’t want her to feel alienated right from the start.
 You hired her for a specific reason.